'Powerful tradecraft': how foreign cyber-spies compromised America

 About half a dozen researchers from FireEye and Microsoft, set about investigating, said two sources familiar with the response effort.
 At the root of the problem, they found, was something that strikes dread in cybersecurity professionals: so-called supply-chain compromises, which in this case involved using software updates to install malware that can spy on systems, exfiltrate information and potentially wreak other types of havoc.

-In 2017, Russian operatives used the technique to knock out private and government computer systems across Ukraine, after hiding a piece of malware known as NotPetya in a widely used accountancy program.
+In 2017, Russian operatives used the technique to knock out private and government computer systems across Ukraine, after hiding a piece of malicious code in a widely used accountancy program that was then used to deploy a destructive virus known as NotPetya.
 Russia has denied that it was involved.
 The malware quickly infected computers in scores of other countries, crippling businesses and causing hundreds of millions of dollars of damage.

 The latest U.S. hack employed a similar technique: SolarWinds said its software updates had been compromised and used to surreptitiously install malicious code in nearly 18,000 customer systems.
 Its Orion network management software is used by hundreds of thousands of organizations.